Systems Support for Research Information

-Procurement of a Research Information Managment System
+Procurement of a Research Information Management System

 Several different units at KI have since long identified the need for a Research Information Managment System (RIMS).
 This is a system that weaves together the information from the university's various systems and, as well as making it searchable, presents it in a coherent and clear way in a common interface.
-(Read more about RIMS and see examples further down the page.)
-The context has previously been too narrow to justify an investment of such system, though within the framework of Strategy 2030, KI has now been able to take a broader approach.
+(Read more about RIMS further down the page.)
+The context has previously been too narrow to justify an investment of such a system, though within the framework of Strategy 2030, KI has now been able to take a broader approach.
 The project System Support for Research Information has had the task of analyzing KI's needs and conditions, as well as evaluating the research information systems available on the market.

 Based on the project's preparatory work that took place in 2020–2021, the steering group for the Information Management program at KI made a decision on the procurement of a KI RIMS.

 The procurement was ongoing during the winter and spring of 2021/2022, and an award decision was published in June 2022.
 In September 2022, contract signing took place, and after that the implementation project started.

 From September 2022 to April 2023, the project works to adapt the system to KI's conditions and to the systems KI uses today, which will feed information into KI RIMS.

 Throughout the year 2023 (through the phases of implementation, further development and stabilization), we will engage different parts and groups within KI in dialogue and testing, to best adapt the system's functionality.
 At the same time, we create and plan for both training initiatives and support activities.